cuberoot-sw/cuberoot-sw.github.com/_drafts/angular-phonecat-tutorial-in-react-js.markdown

 React uses Virtual DOM, an in-memory representation of the browser DOM, making it possible to re-render our entire app on every data change.
 Just like the good old 90's!

-Developing apps in React requires thinking differently than other [typical](https://angularjs.org/) [javascript](http://backbonejs.org/) [frameworks](http://emberjs.com/).
+Developing apps in React requires different thinking than other [typical](https://angularjs.org/) [javascript](http://backbonejs.org/) [frameworks](http://emberjs.com/).

 ### React JS Primer
-#### No Templates but Components
+#### Components Not Templates
-Enough treating Views as a string.
+Enough treating Views as strings.
 React uses javascript objects (called components) to represent the app markup.
 Components facilitate separation of concerns and can be unit tested in isolation.
-We are not going to do any testing in this tutorial
+We are not doing any testing in this tutorial
 (very bad, I know!).
-Click [here](http://facebook.github.io/react/docs/test-utils.html) to read more about React testing.
+Click [here](http://facebook.github.io/react/docs/test-utils.html) are interested in React testing.

 React components are created with `React.createClass` method.
 Every component must implement a `render` method.